NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_FIXTURES.md

 ## Practice: Seeding Games

-Using the JSON above, see if you can create a `games.json` fixture that seeds the database with two game records that are related to the Gamer record you created above.
+Using the JSON above, see if you can create a `games.json` fixture that seeds the database with two game records that are related to the User record you created above.

 ## Practice: Seeding Events